mormor83/NiFi_Exporter/README.md

 ## Installation

 ### Docker
+Run the following to build the image using docker

+      docker build -t nifi_monitor .

+Run the following to run the exporter

+      docker run --rm --name nifi_monitor -p 9092:5000 -e BASE_URL=[HOST:PORT] nifi_monitor

-Run the following to build the image using Docker-compose
+As alternative, run the following to build the image using Docker-compose

       docker-compose up -d --build

 ## Configuration